SIfoxDevTeam/eavro/README.md

 License
 -------

-All parts of this software are distributed under GPLv3 terms.
+All parts of this software are distributed under the Apache License, Version 2.0 terms.